phdsystems/software-engineering-labs/README.md

 ## Overview

-Comprehensive guide to prompt engineering for software development.
-Learn techniques, patterns, and frameworks to generate production-quality code using LLMs (Claude, GPT-4, etc.).
+Learn prompt engineering techniques, patterns, and frameworks to generate production-quality code using LLMs (Claude, GPT-4, etc.).

 **Target Audience:** Software engineers, developers, architects **Prerequisites:** Programming experience, familiarity with SDLC

 ---

-## Tutorial Structure
+## Guide Structure

-The tutorial is organized into 6 focused modules:
+This guide is organized into 6 focused modules:

 ### 1. [Fundamentals](fundamentals.md) 📚
 **Start here if you're new to prompt engineering.**